Precarious Creativity and Women Designers in Shanzhai Culture

 Sara Liao is Assistant Professor at the School of Journalism and Communication in the Chinese University of Hong Kong.
 She has published in several journals including, Fashion Theory, International Journal of Communication, Communication, Culture, Critique, and Chinese Journal of Communication.

-1. Shanzhai Fashion: A Conjuncture Analysis of Precarious Creativity in China
+2. Shanzhai Fashion and Precarious Creativity in China

-5. Shanzhai Culture, National Ideologies, Transnational Capitalism: A Double-edged Sword
+6. Shanzhai Culture, National Ideologies, and Transnational Capitalism: A Double-edged Sword

 eBook ISBN: 9781786805904